yeomanyang/titan-proxy/README.md

 # titan-proxy

-Mock weighing server for test.
+Proxy printer and video for Titan..

 ## Development